SehwanHong/Artificial-Intelligence/RegNet/index.md

 ![Mobile Regime](./MobileRegime.png)

-The recent work on network design has foucsed on the mobile regime.
-When compareing RegNet models at 600MF to exisiting networks in above table.
-We observe that RegNet are effective in this regime considersing the substantial body of work on finding better mobile networks via both manual design and NAS.
+The recent work on network design has focused on the mobile regime.
+When comparing RegNet models at 600MF to existing networks in above table.
+We observe that RegNet are effective in this regime considering the substantial body of work on finding better mobile networks via both manual design and NAS.

-Author emphasize that RegNet models use only 100 epoch schedule without regularization except weight decay, while other models use longer scheduls with various enhancement.
+Author emphasize that RegNet models use only 100 epoch schedule without regularization except weight decay, while other models use longer schedules with various enhancement.

 ## Standard Baselines Comparison: ResNe(X)t